BrunoASMauricio/ProjectBase/README.md

     - [ ] Default README?
     - [ ] Default example?
     - [ ] Use options (y/n/a yes/no/all)
-- [ ] Add support for some documentation system (i.e. doxygen)
 - [ ] Project metadata visualization (dependency tree, test amount and percentage of failures, ...)
-- [ ] Add "There have been errors, please check the logs at PATH" message for logged exceptions
 - [X] Add time (with seconds) to banner.
 Helps in knowing when we ran the last commands
 - [ ] Detect when ProjectBase was copy pasted into a different repository (messed up worktrees) and fix it
-- [ ] Inserting commands during other commands does not work, but it should be possible to chain commands using a separator like ';'
+- [ ] Inserting commands during other commands does not work, but it should be possible to chain commands using a separator like ';'. (unclear now on what todo here)
 - [X] Reset terminal after recovering control from external programs
 - [ ] ?Organize the binaries by either date or name (maybe hash and say last time changed?)?
 - [ ] Mass run valgrind
-  - [ ],Collect how many bytes are lost and how many different errors, per each test
+  - [ ] Collect how many bytes are lost and how many different errors, per each test
 - [ ] Fix completion
   - [ ] Current input counts for completion. i.e. '3 3 ' and then TAB would show the possible completions of menu 3.3 and not current menu
-- [ ] Divide test results into their respective modules
-- [ ] Give warning if the same link (repository) has been checked out in different places
 - [ ] Deal with projects that have no code (simple message stating nothing to do)
 - [ ] Modify how processes are called.
 Multiple attempts should not be necessary and are very error prone
 - [ ] Check config file on all config checks, dont cache
   - [ ] Special care with inherited configs
-- [ ] Overhaul handling of repositories by name/url/path.
-Use unique internal ID that can link to those three attributes

 ### Setup

-- [X] Figure out why loading takes so much time
+- [X] Fix long loading times
-- [X] Allow to clean configuration
+- [X] Allow to clean Project Base cache
 - [X] Separate loading from setup (loading loads the repos internally, setup forces a load and runs setup commands)
 - [ ] Improve detection of configuration change
 - [ ] Improve ability to change configs on the fly (without committing, pushing, deleting and recreating the project)